anandavel1980/nsprojects/README.md

 # nsprojects
-to proctice the version control and project maintanance
+to practice the version control and project maintanance